ZeroHashx0/FtpHeaderGrabber/README.md

 # FtpHeaderGrabber
 Simple bash script to search for "Anonymous login" on a ftp servers This script uses masscan to search for the anonymous header on a ftp server, this is my first actually script so sorry in advanced if its buddy
+You must have masscan installed for this to work.

 Steps: